Rosalyn 'Rosie' Kay Nelson

 Preceded in death by parents, Clarence and Pearl Wilkening.

-Memorials suggested to the Fremont First United Methodist Church, 815 N. Broad Street, Fremont, NE or The Stephen Center, 2723 “Q” Street, Omaha, Nebraska.
+Memorials are suggested to the Fremont First United Methodist Church, 815 N. Broad St., Fremont, or The Stephen Center, 2723 “Q” Street, Omaha.